marquesarthur/cronicas-rpg/class_bard_chanter.md

 ## War and Song

-When you adopt this tradition at **3rd level**, you gain proficiency with medium armor, the shield, and the battle axe.
+<i class="ra ra-horn-call "></i> When you adopt this tradition at **3rd level**, you gain proficiency with medium armor, the shield, and the battle axe.

 If you’re proficient with a simple or martial melee weapon, you can use it as a spell casting focus for your bard spells\.